 Our Common Stock and Public Warrants are currently listed on Nasdaq Global Market under the symbols "TLSI" and "TLSIW," respectively.
 Prior to the Closing, MTAC's units, Class A and Class B Common Stock and Public Warrants were historically quoted on the Nasdaq Capital Market under the symbols "MTACU," "MTAC" and "MTACW," respectively.
-As of December 8, 2023, there were 272 holders of record of the Common Stock and 1 holder of record of our Public Warrants.
+As of August 10, 2023, following the completion of the Business Combination, there were 271 holders of record of the Common Stock and 1 holders of record of our Public Warrants.
 We currently do not intend to list the Private Placement Warrants on any stock exchange or stock market.